meterio/WarringStakes/README.md

 ```
 sudo docker cp metertest:/pos /home/ubuntu/meter-data
 ```
-If you look into the meter-data directory, there is one file called consensus.key  It is the BLS key for the last epoch when the node was in the committee.
-We suggest removing this file each time when you restart the container
+If you look into the meter-data directory, there are three files that are important to keep: delegates.json, master.key and public.key.
+There is also file called consensus.key.
+It is the BLS key for the last epoch when the node was in the committee.
+We suggest removing this file each time when you restart the container.
+In addition, there are also several other files and directories in this folder, we suggest you to delete them as well on the testnet.
+This will cause the database to resync

 2. Stop and delete the current docker container
 ```